linyq2117/CLIP-ES/README.md

 ## Citation
 If you find this project helpful for your research, please consider citing the following BibTeX entry.
 ```
-article{lin2022clip,
-  title={CLIP is Also an Efficient Segmenter: A Text-Driven Approach for Weakly Supervised Semantic Segmentation},
+@InProceedings{Lin_2023_CVPR,
-  author={Lin, Yuqi and Chen, Minghao and Wang, Wenxiao and Wu, Boxi and Li, Ke and Lin, Binbin and Liu, Haifeng and He, Xiaofei},
+    author    = {Lin, Yuqi and Chen, Minghao and Wang, Wenxiao and Wu, Boxi and Li, Ke and Lin, Binbin and Liu, Haifeng and He, Xiaofei},
-  journal={arXiv preprint arXiv:2212.09506},
-  year={2022}
+    title     = {CLIP Is Also an Efficient Segmenter: A Text-Driven Approach for Weakly Supervised Semantic Segmentation},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2023},
+    pages     = {15305-15314}
+}
 ```